 Dear Margit,

-The histamine level and an extensive lack of important substances are considered by some institutions to trigger migraines.
-Scientific studies do not provide sufficient evidence of this.
-Many influencing factors can be responsible if the migraine condition changes after a corresponding change in treatment.
-Age also leads to a change in migraines, especially after the age of 70.
-It is absolutely true that if you have a migraine, you should first use the proven and guideline-based therapies before trying out experimental options, which are often very expensive for the individual.
-You should therefore consider having one of the proven forms of therapy shown to you and using it systematically.
+Histamine levels and a significant deficiency of essential nutrients are considered by some institutions to trigger migraines.
+However, scientific studies do not sufficiently support this.
+Many factors can be responsible for changes in migraine symptoms following a change in treatment.
+Age, particularly after the age of 70, also leads to changes in migraine symptoms.
+It is absolutely correct that, when migraine is present, established and guideline-based therapies should be used first before trying experimental options, which are often very expensive for the individual.
+You should therefore consider having one of the proven therapies explained to you and using it systematically.

 Kind regards